Make a tax deductible contribution TODAY!

 COMMUNITY SUPPORTED AGRICULTURE (CSA)

-Farms to Grow, Inc. is working with California’s African American farmers, urban gardeners, food preservers, a worker-owned food cooperative, and other sustainable farmers to build a new community supported agriculture program.
+Farms to Grow, Inc. is working with California’s African American farmers, urban gardeners, food preservers, a worker-owned food cooperative, and other sustainable farmers to build a collaborative community supported agriculture program.

 FARMERS' MARKET PROGRAM